oric-software/glOric/docs/introduction.md

     sY = (SCREEN_HEIGHT - aV) >> 1;
 ```

-- Next we zplot the string so that it will be display if it is in field of view of the camera and is nothing hide it by being closer from the camera:
+- Next we zplot the string so that it will be display if it is in field of view of the camera and if nothing hides it by being closer from the camera:

 ```C
     zplot(sX  ,sY,distance,'H');